ubc-library-rc/rdm/content/09_License-Research-Data.md

 >Ali, Naila; White, Hailie; Min, Jason; Leung, Larry, 2025, "Pharmacy Program in a BC First Nation: Perspectives of Patients, Clinicians, and Student Learners in a Rural and Remote Indigenous Context", [https://doi.org/10.5683/SP3/TAWTOV](https://doi.org/10.5683/SP3/TAWTOV), Borealis, V2

 # Open Government Licenses
 Open Government Licenses (OGLs) allow users to use government data openly.
-Applying an OGL supports and encourages policies related to government transparency and accountability, such as BC’s Open Information and Open Data policy (HYPERLINK)
+Applying an OGL supports and encourages policies related to government transparency and accountability, such as [BC’s Open Information and Open Data policy] (https://www2.gov.bc.ca/assets/gov/british-columbians-our-governments/services-policies-for-government/information-management-technology/information-privacy/resources/policies-guidelines/open-information-open-data-policy.pdf)

 Different levels of government of different provinces and territories have their own version of an OGL.
 For example:
 - [OGL-Canada](https://search.open.canada.ca/opendata/) version 2.0